Moses Montefiore Congregation

+History

 Although Jews had arrived in Bloomington by the 1850s, the synagogue was organized in 1884 and named for Sir Moses Montefiore.
-In 1889 the congregation dedicated a Moorish Revival synagogue building at the southeast corner of Monroe and Prairie Streets.
+On May 21, 1889, the congregation dedicated a Romanesque Revival / Moorish Revival synagogue building at the southeast corner of Monroe and Prairie Streets.
 It is one of the relatively few surviving 19th century synagogue buildings in the United States.

 In 1959 the congregation moved to a new building in the Fairway Knolls neighborhood.

-As of 1996 the original building was being used as a church.
+As of 1996 the Monroe and Prairie Streets former synagogue building was used as a Baptist church.
+Peter Warshaw purchased the property in 1993 and the former synagogue and former church was subsequently converted in a private residence.
+The new owners won the Landmarks Illinois 2001 Adaptive Reuse Award.

-In 2001 the building won the Adaptive Reuse Award from Landmarks Illinois.
-The synagogue has been converted into a single family home.